 The Bone & Joint Center makes it easy and convenient for you to manage your health care online.
 Once you register, you can log in to the patient portal at any time to:

 - Complete patient forms

 - Request and view your medical records and test results

 - Communicate with our office

-- If you have not received authorization to begin using the portal, call our office at (800) 424-2663 to obtain a registration PIN.
+- If you have not received authorization to begin using the portal, call our office at (701) 946-7405 to request a link be sent to your email.

-- Follow the directions to create a new account.
+- Once you receive the invite, follow the directions to create a new account.
 You will create your user ID and password.